DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Unexpected Maker Feather S3/3.5 TFT Featherwing/Fitbit API Graph/README.md

 To make a change to code.py while keeping refresh token valid
 - Copy/paste the next refresh token into settings.toml any time you want to make a change to code.py
 - This is why the Next Refresh Token is always visible in REPL/Terminal output.
-- Save settings.toml replacing Next Refresh Token with Initial Refresh Token manually, then immediately save code.py with new changes
+- Save settings.toml replacing Next Refresh Token with Initial Refresh Token manually.
+- Immediately save code.py with new changes before it has time to execute to invalidate the Next Refresh Token.
 - I will be looking for a way to automate this process in the future with file appends.